NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Ahksiva (1-2).md

     desc: " (occult) A creature damaged by a hag's claw must succeed at a DC 19 Fortitude check save or be [[Conditions/Enfeebled|Enfeebled 1]] for 1 day.
 On a critical failure, or if it gets hit again and fails its save a second time, it's [[Conditions/Enfeebled|Enfeebled 2]] for 1 day."

   - name: "Exhale Miasma"
     desc: "`pf2:2` (occult) Ahksiva exhales a miasma of green vapors.
-Each living creature in a @Template[cone|distance:15] is affected by her enfeebling humors (attempting a save as normal).
+Each living creature in a 15-foot cone is affected by her enfeebling humors (attempting a save as normal).
 She can't use Exhale Miasma again for 1d4 rounds."

 ```